Ryanb021/reading-notes/401/Read34.md

 - The OAuth 2.0 handshake involves the Authorization request and the access token request.
 The access token is the end goal because it allows the app to finally access the user's information.

 ### Describe how Role Based Access Control works to a non-technical friend.

+- Server talking to the database.
+Like your Father talking to your son.